andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 Markdown is a simple way to format text for display on the web and related applications.
 You simply write the text you want and then use symbols such as `**` and `_` to tell the computer how you want to display the text.
 Markdown and Markdown-like formatting are widely used across various platforms for tasks such as formatting blog posts, writing messages, and taking notes.
 This quick start guide is meant for non-technical users and will show you how to get started with core Markdown formatting in 15 minutes.
 If you decide to do the exercises, budget up to 30 minutes.

+**Note:**
-> **Note:** Markdown is best thought of as a family of related formatting languages.
+Markdown is best thought of as a family of related formatting languages.
 Different versions of Markdown are called different **flavors**.
 There is also **Markdown-like formatting** that shares many features with Markdown but departs from it more substantially.
 This quick start guide will provide a solid foundation for both Markdown proper and Markdown-like formatting.
+{: .notice--info}

 ## Headings
 You can format headings using hashes `#`.
 For example: